 - However and whenever he dies, you can bank on the fact he won’t get what he deserves in funerary terms as the presidential candidate with the lowest approval rating EVER.
 Instead, I bet Trump will get a grand funeral.
 The political classes and the media will duly honour him and his legacy.
 They will applaud how significant his life was.
 Consensus will be created, just as it is contrived after this election for the good of the ‘nation’.
 Death we are told transcends party politics, and Trump will be transformed into one of the honoured dead of the nation;

 - Trump will not only get an extravagant funeral, I suspect he will design for himself, and/or get others to create for him, a ludicrously opulent tomb.
 It will be orange.
 It might be set apart in some pompous landscape location, perhaps ruining several native American burial grounds.
-Alternatively, it might be installed adjacent to those of his presidential predecessors and within a national sacred space: a temple to greed and hate.
+Alternatively, it might be installed adjacent to those of his presidential predecessors and within a national sacred space: a temple to greed and hate, or maybe he will be buried in a bunker on one of his Scottish golf courses….
 As a rule, the bigger the sociopath, the grander their tomb and the more significant its location.
 Whatever it looks like, Trump’s tomb will be a lie, of course.
 It will patch over the disillusion, discontentment, dislike, disputes and dissonance connected with his memory and legacy.
 It will probably be a Trump Tower… or else a huge funerary pumpkin…

 - Almost without fail, sooner or later, along will come the historians, art historians and archaeologists who will buy into the lies of Trump’s tomb and legacy.
 They will write about how this grandiose monument reveals just how much respect Trump was held in by their successors and servants, not simply his obscene wealth.
 The rich and exotic materials, the intense labour and the grandiose imagery of the mausolea reveal faith, love, honour, memory and fame used to project Trump’s memory back into the hallowed past and push it forward to meet aspired futures.